 These changes are part of a tax-saving tool called bonus depreciation.
-It sounds more complicated than it is: Basically, when your business buys a new piece of equipment, you typically can write it off a little at a time each tax season.
+Basically, when your business buys a new piece of equipment, you typically can write it off a little at a time each tax season.
 This is a new tax deduction that lets you write off the entire cost of that equipment purchase for the year you bought it.
 This way, you can spread out the cost of an asset you purchase and use for business over a number of years (like a car) until you either recover the cost of the asset or stop using it.

 Bonus depreciation used to only cover new equipment purchases—but under Trump’s tax plan, it’ll cover all equipment that’s still in use.
-Previously, businesses were only able to deduct up to $510,000 in equipment purchases.
-Under the new tax plan, business owners can deduct up to $1 million in equipment purchases.
-If you’re thinking, That’s a big difference! well, yes, it is.
+Previously, businesses were only able to deduct up to $500,000 in equipment purchases.
+Under the Trump tax plan, business owners can deduct up to $1 million in equipment purchases.

 Essentially, the AMT is a separate way of calculating your tax liability.
-Every business is required to calculate its tax burden in two ways: the normal way for corporate income taxes and, again using this other method, the AMT.
+Every business is required to calculate its tax burden in two ways: the normal way for corporate income taxes and with the AMT.
 Most tax software will automatically make both of these calculations for you.
 Once those two calculations are made, the business must pay whichever is the higher of the two tax burdens.